Comberbach Coats of Arms

 - Arms: Barry of six ermine and sable, on a canton azure a fleur-de-lis or [should this be argent?
 His great uncle had a fleur-de-lis or]

 - Authority: Burke's General Armory under Swetenham: (Somerford Booths, Co.
 Chester, temp.
 Edward L; Clement COMBERBACH, Esq., of Somerford Booths, eldest son and heir of Roger COMBERBACH, Esq., assumed, upon succeeding to the estates of his maternal ancestors, the name and arms of Swetenham).
 Paly of six arg[ent] and gu[les] on a bend vert three half-spades of the first, quartering for COMBERBACH, Barry of six erm[ine] and sa[ble] on a canton az[ure] a fleur-de-lis or.
 Crest - A porcupine's head erased az[ure] gutée d'eau, chained and collared or.
 Motto - Ex sudore vultus.

 - The last John Comberbach of Haughton.
 Baptised 22 Oct 1725 - buried 17 Mar 1770

 - Arms: Azure1, two bars ermine, on a canton argent a fleur-de-lis

 - Authority: From his seal, once in the possession of George William Marshall

-1: I believe that this was a guess, as a seal could not reveal the colour of the bars on a shield.
+1: A seal could not reveal the colour of the bars on a shield.